Kitware/VTK/Web/WebAssembly/README.md

-# VTK WebAssembly JavaScript Interface
+# VTK WebAssembly JavaScript

-The `vtkWebAssemblyInterface.mjs` module provides JavaScript bindings to VTK's WebAssembly interface using Emscripten.
+The `vtkWebAssembly.mjs` module provides JavaScript bindings to VTK WebAssembly using Emscripten.
 It includes two key classes:

 - [`vtkStandaloneSession`](#vtkStandaloneSession): For standalone VTK WebAssembly apps capable of creating and manipulating VTK objects.
 - [`vtkRemoteSession`](#vtkRemoteSession): For remote VTK WebAssembly apps meant to sync with a VTK application on a remote server.